shanegibbs/istio-test-rig/README.md

 # NOTE: might need to run twice due to CRD registration delay
 make istio-addons

-# test the app works
+# test the app works and fire some requests at it to generate traffic
 make test

 # view various dashboards